bvavra/MIDI_Accordion/README.md

    - Made the following changes from the original [AccordionMega](https://github.com/accordion-mega/AccordionMega) BMP085 code:
        - Updated the temperature and pressure reading code to use SparkFun's BMP180 library.
 	   - Updated pressure<->velocity mapping algorithm according to various play tests.
-       - Pressure is now read asynchronously from the Arduino - adds approximately 2ms delay when enabled (original delay was 3-5ms).
+       - Pressure is now read asynchronously from the Arduino - adds approximately 2ms delay when enabled (original added delay was about 3-5ms).

 ### v1.1.00 (12/28/2016)